All Episodes

 I've never seen them actually engage in a debate about ideas.

-They just try to tell people you can't trust what this guy says.
+They just try to tell people, you can't trust what this guy says.

-And they convince me, you can't listen to what this guy says.
+And they convince people, you can't listen to what this guy says, but they cannot refute what I say.

 When people find out what conservatism really is, they find out how damn close to it they already are.